 Invert onto the plate.

-If you are so lucky to have homemade jam around then spoon a tablespoon onto each of the pudding-cakes.
+If you are so lucky to have homemade jam around then spoon a tablespoon onto each of the lemon pudding-cakes.
 (These jams were made by my friend Jen, using the recipes she learned from our day spent with the Blue Ribbon Jam Queen Barb Schaller.)